 One of the elements of inventory management is fixed assets.
-Fixed assets are items, heavy equipment, materials, vehicles, and other property that a company owns, but these assets are not intended to be sold to customers and are difficult to trade in for cash.
-Basically, they are meant to facilitate a company’s operations and move products from one location to another and one condition to another rather than being the end products themselves.
+Fixed assets are items, heavy equipment, materials, vehicles, and other property that a company owns.
+These assets are not intended to be sold to customers and are difficult to trade in for cash.
+Basically, they are meant to facilitate a company’s operations.

-There are numerous examples of fixed assets that could be considered as such.
-These include facilities, large structures, cranes and other equipment, warehouse shelves, and other tangible objects that are used to build and store products for consumers.
-As you can see, all of these assets are intended for specific purposes and are not really meant for most consumers and so are primarily intended for industrial use.
+There are numerous examples of fixed assets, including facilities, large structures, cranes and other equipment, warehouse shelves, and other tangible objects that are used to build and store products for consumers.
+As you can see, all of these assets are intended for specific purposes and are not really meant for most consumers and are primarily intended for office, or industrial use.
 Of course, not every asset that a company possesses, even if it is difficult to sell, can be considered a fixed asset.
-Patents and intellectual property are not considered fixed assets because they are intangible.
+Patents and intellectual property are not considered fixed assets, because they are intangible.

-Without fixed assets, a company would not have any products to sell or any place to keep them.
-After all, manufacturing equipment is just as important as finished products because they are a necessary part of making those finished products in the first place.
-And warehouses are what keep goods safely stored away and organized for people to find them.
+Without fixed assets, a company would not have any products to sell, or any place to keep them.
+After all, manufacturing equipment is just as important as finished products, because equipment is a necessary part of making those finished products, and warehouses are what keep goods safely stored away and organized for people to find them.

 Why is it important to keep track of fixed assets?
 Just like regular products, fixed assets need to be tracked in order to make the best use of them and monitor their condition over time.
 Despite their name, these fixed assets are not permanent fixtures.
-They are subject to such things as decay, obsolescence, and other factors that require them to be repaired and replaced from time to time.
+They are subject to decay, obsolescence, and other factors that require them to be repaired and replaced from time to time.
 So it is extremely important to know how old equipment is and how often it is used.
-It is much less expensive to repair an item than to replace it.
-This is a big reason why it is so important to keep track of your fixed assets and tracking them would go much easier with fixed asset software.
+Oftentimes, it is much less expensive to repair an item than to replace it.
+This is a big reason why it is so important to keep track of your fixed assets with fixed asset tracking software.

 Here are the four phases of the product lifecycle: